• Home

 Step 10: Frost the Cookies and Add Sprinkles

-Using an icing spatula or a butter knife, frost the tops of the cooled cookies.
-Don't go all the way to the edge of the cookie.
+Using an icing spatula or a butter knife, frost the tops of the cooled cookies but don't go all the way to the edge of the cookie.

 Top the cookies with red and blue sprinkles while the frosting is still wet, so the sprinkles stick.